 Mazursky has received numerous awards and recognition for his work, including two Emmy nominations in 1964 and 1966 for Outstanding Writing for The Danny Kaye Show and five Academy Award nominations – two for An Unmarried Woman (Best Picture shared with fellow producer Anthony Ray and Best Screenplay), as well as nominations for Best Screenplay for Bob & Carol & Ted & Alice (shared with Larry Tucker), Harry and Tonto (shared with Josh Greenfeld) and Enemies a Love Story (shared with Roger L. Simon).
 Mazursky has also won and been nominated for numerous WGA Awards, including a 1970 Award for Bob & Carol & Ted & Alice.
 In 1979, Mazursky was nominated for a DGA Award for Outstanding Directorial Achievement in Motion Pictures for An Unmarried Woman.

-Paul Mazursky served five terms on the DGA’s Western Directors Council between 1990 and 2011, as well as three terms (1995-2001) as a First Alternate on the DGA National Board.
-He also served on the Guild’s Theatrical Creative Rights Committee from 1995 to 2005 and on the Credits Committee from 1999 to 2005.
+Paul Mazursky served on the DGA’s Western Directors Guild from 1990-2001 and 2009-2011 and was an alternate on the National Board from 1995-2001.
+He also served on the Guild’s Theatrical Creative Rights Committee from 1995-2005 and on the Credits Committee from 1999-2005.